wouterdebie/locast2tuner/README.md

 Note: This type of multiplexing makes sense in Emby, since you can add a single tuner at `http://PORT:IP` or `http://PORT:IP/lineup.m3u` and a single EPG at `http://PORT:IP/epg.xml`

+## Submitting bugs or feature requests
+### Bugs
+When you encounter a bug, please use [Github Issues](https://github.com/wouterdebie/locast2tuner/issues):
+- Add a detailed description of the issue you're experiencing.
+- Explain what steps can be taken to reproduce the issue.
+- If possible, add an excerpt of the logfile that shows the error.
+- Add a copy of your config.
+You can get a copy of your running config by opening `/config` in a browser (e.g [http://localhost:6077/config](http://localhost:6077/config)).
+This will not expose your locast password.
+If you can't access `/config`, please add your `config.ini` *without* your password.
+- Before submitting, mark the issue as a "Bug".

+### Feature requests
+When you have a features you'd like to see added, please use [Github Issues](https://github.com/wouterdebie/locast2tuner/issues) and mark the issue as an "Enhancement".

+### Pull requests
+If you're so awesome that you want to fix bugs or add features yourself, please fork this repository, code, and create a [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
+Please [squash your commits](https://www.git-tower.com/learn/git/faq/git-squash/) into a single commit before sending the pull request.